zcattacz/PJON_wiki/Troubleshooting.md

   * Physical wiring configuration.
   * Device ID configuration in code.
   * Some other task is occupying all the available loop time.
-  * If necessary (for example with wired implementation) use common ground for every device.
+  * If necessary (wire medium for example) use common ground for every device.
   * Forgot the `update()` or `receive()` function in loop ;)?

 * For more advanced users: